norvig/paip-lisp/docs/about-scan.md

 It's shared for reading, and for improving the Markdown copy in our Github repo.

 ### How it was made
-I had the spine / binding removed and I fed the pages through a scanner.
+@pronoiac had the spine / binding removed and fed the pages through a scanner.
 Steps and software used:

 * scanner gave 600dpi grayscale, as 3.6 gigabytes of png files